 From January to June, the majority of your catch will be tarpons.
 From September to December, bass dominates the waters.

-In order to preserve the fish population in the region of Tortuguero, your tour operator may have a catch and release policy in effect.
+To preserve the fish population in the region of Tortuguero, your tour operator may have a catch and release policy in effect.

 9. Visit the Barra del Colorado Wildlife Refuge

 Fishing is one of the main activities you can do while exploring the Barra del Colorado Wildlife Refuge.
-Some of the fish species you can catch here include the guapote or rainbow bass, the barracuda and the mackerel.
+Some of the fish species you can catch here include the guapote or rainbow bass, the barracuda, and the mackerel.

 You can also do a wildlife watching tour simultaneously.
-The mammals that you can find here are pumas, spider monkeys and sloths, to name a few.
+The mammals that you can find here are pumas, spider monkeys, and sloths, to name a few.

-Reptiles and amphibians such as pit vipers, crocodiles and boas can also be found here.
+Reptiles and amphibians such as pit vipers, crocodiles, and boas can also be found here.

 Birdwatching is another popular activity to do while at the wildlife refuge.
-Get ready with your binoculars and be prepared to be wowed by the great green macaw, woodpeckers and egrets.
+Get ready with your binoculars, and be prepared to be wowed by the great green macaw, woodpeckers, and egrets.

 From Tortuguero, it is a two-hour boat ride coming to Barra del Colorado Wildlife Refuge.